IF YOU HAVE AN EMERGENCY PLEASE CALL 9-1-1

 Property is stolen from a motor vehicle.

-Your property with a value less than $2,500.00 is taken without your permission.
-If property was taken from a motor vehicle, this is not a theft, please use "Vehicle Burglary" to report this crime instead.
-Firearms cannot be reported stolen via online reporting and neither can materials which are hazardous to public safety (i.e. explosives, or highly toxic substances).
+Your property with a value of less than $2,500.00 is taken without your permission.
+If the property was taken from a motor vehicle, this is not a theft, please use "Vehicle Burglary" to report this crime instead.
+Firearms, stolen license plates, and stolen vehicles cannot be reported stolen via online reporting and neither can materials that are hazardous to public safety (i.e. explosives, or highly toxic substances).

 Burglary of an open garage. (e.g. a person(s) came into an unlocked garage and took some tools.)